tikv/community/votes/0150-pr-issue-association.md

 ### Alternative

 To ensure PR issue association, we can also check the reference in PR title or PR description.
-Both are discussed and rejected in the thread on the [developer discussion forum](https://internals.tidb.io/t/topic/409).
+Both are discussed in the thread on the [developer discussion forum](https://internals.tidb.io/t/topic/409).

 ## Deadline